k3t3n/mi-spike-poisson/README.md

     - estimates the mean firing rate of the spike train by modeling it as a Poisson process.
 The rate parameter is calculated for each electrode, by concatenating data from multiple trials.

 - `spike_view.m` - opens and reads trial information from a .hd5 session file, and bandpass filter the spike sequence.
 - `trial1K_1.mat` - an example dataset from an experimental session.
-This session file consists of ten trials (repetitions) of the same stimulus; a pure audio tone of 1 kHz presented at a sound pressure level of 53 dB.
+This session file consists of five trials (repetitions) of the same stimulus; a pure audio tone of 1 kHz presented at a sound pressure level of 53 dB.
-- `trialSilence_1.mat` - an example dataset for a session file with ten trials of no audio tone being presented.
+- `trialSilence_1.mat` - an example dataset for a session file with five trials of no audio tone being presented.

 ## Citation